Deathmetal (EP): 4chan post and search

 On 21 July 2016, a user on 4chan posted a copy of D>E>A>T>H>M>E>T>A>L; the user had found the CD at an Oxfam store in Sherwood, Nottingham.
 The album, an example of lostwave, gained a slight cult following without the members of Panchiko knowing.
 A search effort for the members of the band was also formed on 4chan.
 Much of the search and lack of information was due to the members not putting their last names on the back of the album.

 On 21 January 2020, a member of the search team successfully located a Facebook profile belonging to Panchiko's lead singer and messaged them, "Hello, you'll probably never read this, but are you the lead singer of Panchiko?"
 To which Davies replied, "Yeah."
 Davies, now in his late 30s, had been completely unaware of the EP's circulation online.
 He immediately contacted Wright, who was in South Korea; Wright then contacted Ferreday, who was in Cambridge.
 Neither of them were aware of the band's newfound popularity either.
 The original drummer John was no longer in contact with the band, and his whereabouts are currently unknown.
 It is also unclear if he is aware of Panchiko's current status or success.

+The American netlabel Dismiss Yourself would upload a disc rotted version of the release on their YouTube channel, which garnered popularity during the COVID-19 lockdowns.

 Critical reception

 D>E>A>T>H>M>E>T>A>L, upon release, was not reviewed by any major music reviewers; the few reviews the EP did receive were "not very positive".
-The only positive review the EP received upon release was from Simon Williams, owner of London-based record label Fierce Panda.
+The only positive review the EP received upon release was from Simon Williams, owner of London-based record label Fierce Panda, writing:

+'Death Metal', of course, is anything but death metal.
+Hahaha!!
+Lovely sweet vocals, then some wiggy wiggy stuff.
+Needs a bit of va-va-va-voom on the vocals front.
+I really like this.
+It would make my ears stand on end if I heard it on the radio.
+'Stabilisers For Big Boys' = great.
+Swearing + ranting in a very familiar stylee.
+'Laputa' is lovely and slow.
+Bugger knows what they remind me of.